QuantRails/OptionsTradingJournal/README.md

 ## 📞 Support

-For support or commercial licensing inquiries, contact Timothy McMahon or open an issue on GitHub.
+For support or commercial licensing inquiries, contact tim@quantrails.io or open an issue on GitHub.

 ---